How Much Will It Cost to Hire A Raleigh Criminal Defense Attorney?

 If you wish to pay on a payment plan, that’s perfectly fine.
 Many clients are on payment plans.
 You would be expected to make a deposit.
 The amount of the deposit will depend on the overall fee.

 You should understand that your case will never be delayed or handled differently because you still owe legal fees.
-Your case will be handled independent of the fee, and you will get the absolute best legal defense The Chetson Firm provides regardless of how much you have paid.
+Your case will be handled independent of the fee, and you will get the absolute best legal defense Chetson Hiltzheimer provides regardless of how much you have paid.
 That’s my pledge.

 I will periodically – usually once over month or six weeks – remind you about unpaid fees.
 If you’re having a rough month, and simply can’t afford to pay that month, I can delay receipt of payment.